hsjoberg/blixt-wallet/README.md

 ### iOS

-_The iPhone/iOS version is still work in progress._
+_The iPhone/iOS version is still a work in progress._

 To build the iOS version, macOS is required.
 You also need an Apple Developer account, although you do not need to be enrolled in the Developer Program.